camfisher/KerbalLaunchPrograms/README.md

 # KerbalLaunchPrograms
-C++ programs for launching rockets using the KRPC mod
+C++ && python programs for launching rockets using the KRPC mod